bbe2/portfolio/README.md

-> to change portfolio page, please select branch dropbox on left in the 4th submenu from top
+> to change portfolio page, please select branch dropbox on left in the 4th submenu from top.
-> this page is references and recommendations
+> thank you for your time visiting.
 >> brian hogan
 >> references and recommendations